Beyond the Lectionary Text: Revelation 22:7-21

 by Bill Sytsma

 Between the years 2000 and 2015, one of the noticeable trends in television programming was the increasing number of reality shows that featured home remodeling projects.
 Each show had its own unique spin on the same theme of renewing an old home or space.
 “Trading Spaces” focused on sprucing up a single room over two days.
-“Flip or Flop” followed a realtor who would purchase distressed homes, renovate them, and attempt to sell them for a profit.
+“Flip or Flop” followed a realtor couple who would purchase distressed homes, renovate them, and attempt to sell them for a profit.
 “Extreme Makeover: Home Edition” would send a family away for a week while their team of contractors would take over the house and radically renovate it in a short period of time.
 “My Big Family Renovation” was an eight episode series that chronicled the efforts of a family with five children as they moved into a 100-year-old farmhouse and renovated it.

 These shows appealed to people with a variety of interests.
 If you enjoyed home décor, construction projects, or real estate investment; these types of shows could hold your attention.
 These types of shows became so popular, that they became a primary genre that helped establish an entire television network (HGTV).